NicolasAdell/apache-spark-course/README.md

-# Apache Spark Course
+# Taming Big Data with Apache Spark 4 and Python - Sundog Education

-The course covers the fundamental and advanced components of the Apache Spark ecosystem.
+I finished this course, which covers the fundamental and advanced components of the Apache Spark ecosystem.
 Topics include:

 - Installation and execution of Apache Spark in both local and cluster environments (Hadoop YARN and Amazon EMR).